oscarb/flowlist/README.md

 * **Back-to-back playback** will be available for (YouTube) videos.
 So you can watch all the videos with just one click then sit back and relax.

+* **No duplicates**, your friends will be notified when they´re trying to add content to your Flowlist that you've already seen.
+No more having to tell your friend they're late to the party.